HangmansMoose/ZIYDOOM/README.md

 |  6  | Blocks sound                             |
 |  7  | Never shows on automap                   |
 |  8  | Always shows on automap                  |

+#### Day 2 Goals
+ 1. Create a map class
+ 2. Read vertext data
+ 3. Read linedef data

+#### NOTES (DELETE)
+so I think I do need to abstract out the reading functions into another namespace (struct without fields is just a namespace), otherwise I have to try to drag the wadloader everwhere and that feels bad.